lyssieth/Opportunity/Magic/Elements/Void.md

 # Void

-<sub>Author's Note: This is a first draft, edits are likely going to happen.</sub>

 An element strictly controlled by its deity, Elaran.
 It is a multi-purpose element, which can take the position of a lot of elements, in all major categories (offense, defense, support).

 <sub>Author's Note: Only its unique features are listed in this file, for now.</sub>